okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/main/index.md

 4. Click **Create**.

 5. (Optional) Confirm that your custom claim was successfully added by retrieving a list of all claims from your Custom Authorization Server, including the custom claims, using the `/claims` endpoint.
-See <GuideLink link="../add-custom-claim/#verify-the-custom-claim">Verify the custom claim</GuideLink>.
+See [Verify the custom claim](#verify-the-custom-claim).

 ### Request a token with the custom claim